- Annuities tend to carry less risk than individual stocks and bonds, but — like all financial instruments — they come with a degree of risk.

 - The Types of Annuities Available

-- Fixed, Variable, Indexed, Immediate, Deferred
+- Fixed, Variable, Indexed, Immediate and Deferred

-- How Each Type Fits the Plan
+- How Each Type Fits Your Plan

 - Is there a growth deficit that requires more income?

-- How Much Risk Is Acceptable
+- How Much Risk You Are Willing To Accept

 - Are the potential returns worth the risk?

-- Which Insurers to Use
+- Which Insurer To Use

 - Is a B-rated firm acceptable, or is greater security necessary?